Package Manager

 pkg install [options] [name]Options

-If name is omitted, pkg install installs the dependencies already declared in package.json.
+If name is omitted, pkg install installs the dependencies already declared in the selected project manifest.
+With -g, it uses the internal metadata under /work/node_modules/.pkg/.

 If the package name is not a GitHub repository path, pkg installs it from the npm registry.